collapsed-stacks/startups/questions/8192/is-it-illegal-to-copy-web-template-but-not-a-website.md

 - tagged: `legal`, `website`, `web-development`
 - score: 0

-<p>I saw a cool design template like a WordPress theme <strong>not</strong> a website and I just couldn't buy it, So is it illegal for me to create a website designed in the same way but using my own custom css,html and javascript.</p>
+I saw a cool design template like a WordPress theme **not** a website and I just couldn't buy it, So is it illegal for me to create a website designed in the same way but using my own custom css,html and javascript.

-<p>Thanks.</p>
+Thanks.